 Sustainability of products

 Luigi De Nardo

-The brokerage event, scheduled in the late afternoon of 28 August 2019 before the welcome cocktail, is an opportunity for
+The brokerage event, scheduled from about 18:00 of 28 August 2019 to before the welcome cocktail, is an opportunity for

 It should be highlighted that the activity of communication and dissemination is one of the necessary and eligible activities in European projects, and therefore this Brokerage Event within CIS2019 represents an ideal opportunity for this type of activity.

 An introduction presentation by prof. Nicolais entitled "Materias: a model for developing innovative science-based technologies", followed by brief oral presentation (few minutes) of the selected contributions within the Brokerage Event.
 The short oral will serve to attract attention at the poster/rollup which will be the effective place for discussion.

 The venue of the conference is Grand Hotel Salerno (http://www.grandhotelsalerno.it/en/), Lungomare Clemente Tafuri, 1 –Salerno, Italy (40°40’18.2″N, 14°46’38.2″E).